Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Experimental Setup

 \subsection{Dataset}

-Experiments are conducted on the OpenSinger dataset \cite{opensinger}.
-The OpenSinger comprises around 50 hours of high-quality Chinese singing voices recorded in professional studios, featuring 28 male and 48 female singers.
-Audios are saved in the wav format and sampled at 44.1 kHz.
-Singing utterances of two male and two female singers are retained as the test set.
-The remaining utterances are randomly divided into train-validation sets at a ratio of 9:1.
-This work also assesses the cross-lingual SVC performance using the NUS-48E dataset \cite{nus48E}, which includes six male and six female English singers, each producing 4 English songs, with a total duration of about 10 minutes per singer.
+Experiments are conducted on the OpenSinger dataset \cite{opensinger}, consisting of 50 hours of high-quality Chinese singing voices recorded in professional studios.
+It includes 28 male and 48 female singers, with audio saved in wav format at the sampling rate of 44.1 kHz.
+Singing utterances of two male and two female singers are retained as the test set, and the remaining utterances are randomly divided into train-validation sets at a ratio of 9:1.
+This work also assesses the cross-lingual SVC performance using the NUS-48E dataset \cite{nus48E}, which features six male and six female English singers, each producing 4 English songs, with a total duration of about 10 minutes per singer.
 Two male and two female singers from the NUS-48E dataset are randomly selected for the cross-lingual SVC evaluation.